Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 return [ch for ch in text if not ch.isspace()]

-CER is straightforward — split into individual characters, excluding whitespace.
+CER is straightforward: split into individual characters, excluding spaces.

 python